wingmann/err-fusion/README.md

 Accordingly, if operator bool returns false, you can get an error using the get_error method.
 It is preferable to use enumerations to create an error type.

+Currently under development and not intended for use in real projects, because it does not support working with references and pointers.

 ### Examples

 ```cpp